jamie120/ms4-wild-mile/README.md

 #### Profile Page

-* The profile page will contain a host of links to other registered site features, as well as the users default delivery information which can be updated.
+* The profile page will contain a host of links to other registered site features, as well as the user’s default delivery information which can be updated.

 #### Order History Page

-* This page will display all previous orders associated with the logged in user profile.
+* This page will display all previous orders associated with the logged-in user profile.

 #### My Listings Page